magomimmo/modern-cljs/doc/tutorial-14.md

   (not-found "Page non found"))
 ```

-which explains us why we received the `Page not found` page: our
+which explains us why we received the `Page not found` page: our server
-server does not know anything about the `/shopping` URL we are now
+does not know anything about the `/shopping` URL now requested by the
-passing as the value of the `action` of the Shopping Calculator form.
+the Shopping Calculator form.

 Furthermore, by having set the `method` attribute of the `form` to
-`post` and the `type` attribute of the Calculate `input` to `submit`, we
+`POST` and the `type` attribute of the Calculate `input` to `submit`, we
 asked the browser to send to the server a POST request with the
 `"/shopping"` URL whenever the user clicks the Calculate button.